Last Updated on February 22, 2024 by Jo Fitzsimons

 How can I take wine home with me?

-I have written a blog post about exactly this topic and the answer depends on how much wine you plan to buy.
+We have an article about how to get your wine home.
+The best way to do it depends on how much wine you plan to buy.
 Many of the vineyards sell by the half case (6 bottles) so unless you’re splitting boxes between you, you may end up buying more than you plan.
-Also, it tastes far better than what you can get back home so you’ll probably want to buy more than you plan.
+Also, it tastes far better than what you can get back home so you may want to ship wine home.

-The good news is that after some research and trialling last year, the drivers now have a shipping company that can send you wine home for you.
-The shipping prices are pretty decent so speak to your driver on the day and they’ll arrange it all for you.
+The good news is, we work with shipping company that can send you wine home for you.
+The shipping prices are competitive and include packing, insurance and duties/taxes.
+Speak to your driver on the day so they’ll arrange it for you.
+Note, most wineries sell wines by the case of 6 bottles.